LawrenceHunter/SentinelBoot/README.md

 ## Setup

-To run the bootloader involves some setup due to the need for a tftp server; however, setup may include the following.
-After which QEMU will be able to pull the bootloader binary, keys, linux binary, dtb, and rootfs from the server.
+To run SentinelBoot involves some setup due to the need for a tftp server; however, setup may include the following.
+After which QEMU will be able to pull the SentinelBoot binary, keys, linux binary, dtb, and rootfs from the server.

 ### Setup dhcpd
 ```bash